 When will I find out if I got in?

 We usually let applicants know of our admission decision within several weeks of receiving a completed application.

 Can I apply to the spring semester instead of the fall?

 When should I apply for scholarships?

 You do NOT need to submit a separate application to be considered for Arcadia scholarships.
-If you are accepted to Arcadia University, we will automatically review your eligibility.
+If you are admitted to Arcadia University, we will automatically review your eligibility.

 What scholarships does Arcadia offer?

-For Fall 2015/Spring 2016, we offer Distinguished Scholarships for academic performance that go up to $23,000 annually and Achievement Awards for involvement in extra-curricular activities and/or community service that go up to $16,500 annually.
-Students typically receive either a Distinguished Scholarship or an Achievement Award.
+For Fall 2020/Spring 2021, we offer Distinguished Scholarships for academic performance that go up to $25,000 annually and Achievement Awards for involvement in extra-curricular activities and/or community service that go up to $6,000 annually.

 High School Courses and Credit for Prior Learning